OpenVPN/openvpn/doc/man-sections/server-options.rst

     - bit 1: The peer supports peer-id floating mechanism
     - bit 2: The client expects a push-reply and the server may send this reply without waiting for a push-request first.
+    - bit 3: The client is capable of doing key derivation using RFC5705 key material exporter.
+    - bit 4: The client is capable of accepting additional arguments to the `AUTH_PENDING` message.

   :code:`IV_NCP=2`
         Negotiable ciphers, client supports ``--cipher`` pushed by